cindyzwang/one-codex/README.md

 - Where to store the rank (scientific_name or child_parent):
     - It would be best to store it all together in the scientific_names table.
 That way, every search only has to query one table.
 I already have to search for the corresponding entry when I set the ancestry.
 But this gets tricky because my seeds.rb can't hold logic, so I would have to look into how to pass data from rake task > seed file > model.
     - For simplicity and being consistent with the NCBI, it would be best to store with the other data in the nodes.dmp file.

+Bug log:
+- parent_id when querying: the parent_id column was not jiving with the parent_id attribute set up by the Ancestry gem.
+Ancestry does not return in query.
+Had to rename the column to mother_id.